tjizep/libspaces/docs/API.md

 **description**

 Opens the root persisted object.
 It is not initialized the first time the file system is created.
-It will be initialized the moment the first child object is created.
+It will be initialized the moment the first object/node is created.

     if s.child == nil then